ryandash/Convert-and-Move-Anime/README.md

 # Convert-and-Move-Anime
-Upscale anime to 4k using ffmpeg and anime4k filters, convert to 48fps using [hybrid from selur](https://www.selur.de/downloads), and moving the anime into proper subfolders to allow Plex or Jellyfin to auto add the anime with proper metadata.
+Upscale anime to 4k using ffmpeg with anime4k shaders, 48fps using rife in vapoursynth, and moving the anime into proper subfolders to allow Plex or Jellyfin to auto add the anime.

-### If you would like to replicate my scripts, links to all the downloads necessary are below in [Things to Download](https://github.com/ryandash/Convert-and-Move-Anime?tab=readme-ov-file#things-to-download) section and run `pip install anitopy` before trying any batch files.
-[Anitopy python](https://github.com/igorcmoura/anitopy) is used to get the title name, season, and episode information.
+Requires pip install anitopy for python script to work

 ## Script autoconvert.bat
 (Given an anime video, upscale and convert the anime to 4k 48fps)
-#### First half (use ffmpeg for 4k upscale)
-#### Second half (to use hybrid to convert to 48fps)
+- use python script to extract anime title using anitopy
+- make a full path directory and create the necessary folders for Jellyfin or Plex using python
+- use ffmpeg with vapoursynth script to upscale to 4k and interpolate to 48fps outputting as an mp4 file
 - clean up downloads by deleting all empty folders
-- create a variable with 1 string containing all anime full directories
-- use hybrid script to convert anime from 23.976 fps (~24 fps) to 47.952 fps (~48 fps)
 -----------------------------------------------

 ## Script custommove.bat + move_anime.py